 So I worked and worked, taste-tested and taste-tested (I’m wiping my brow over here), until I was sure that this was IT!

 Bear in mind that the ingredients given are all here for a reason; making substitutions will change the texture and taste of the cake, trust me.
 Including, and especially, the gluten free flour ingredient.

 Neither of these ingredients are available on store shelves, so there is no way anyone could ever fully replicate my blend because of those ingredients alone, not to mention all the others.

-My blend has taken me years to perfect and I modify and improve it periodically when a new ingredient becomes available, or to make it non-GMO, as I did in 2014.
+My award-winning gfJules Flour has taken me years to perfect and I modify and improve it periodically when a new ingredient becomes available, or to make it non-GMO, as I did in 2014.
 Using this blend will make all your gluten free baking better, but for the purposes of this discussion, it will definitely make the best gluten free cake (gluten free chocolate OR gluten free vanilla cake).

 And if you’re going to make layer upon layer of these delicious cakes (which I highly recommend), you’re going to need a super tall cake safe.
 I love mine, pictured above, because it also collapses to save space!
 (Click here for the gluten-free sprinkles I used)

 If you want sugar-free, I recommend either Swerve or Just Like Sugar.
 If you can tolerate unrefined coconut palm sugar, it works great in this recipe but makes the cake a darker color.
-But again, ingredient switches will change the results.
+But again, ingredient switches will always change the results.

 For more on the differences in gluten free flours, hop here.

 If you need to replace the eggs in this recipe, check out my favorite egg replacers and recipes here.